MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/administration/administration-center-api_environment_settings.md

 Returns a boolean value that indicates whether the environment allows access for delegated administrators and foreign multitenant apps and a list of allowlisted foreign Entra tenant IDs.

 > [!IMPORTANT]
-> This API endpoint can only be used by internal administrators.
+> This API endpoint can only be used by internal global administrators.
 Authentication as delegated administrator or application is not supported.
 ```
 GET /admin/v2.22/applications/{applicationFamily}/environments/{environmentName}/settings/partneraccess
 ```